vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 |                      |
 |                      |
 ```
-After this adjustment, we can access Bottom through the Right pointer as a normal `Right` object; however, `Bottom` and `Right` now point to different memory locations.
-For completeness' sake, consider what would happen when we do
+After this adjustment, we can access `Bottom` through the `right` pointer as a normal `Right` object.
+But, what would happen when we do
 ```
-Top* Top = Bottom;
+Top* Top = new Bottom;
 ```
-Right, nothing at all.
 This statement is ambiguous: the compiler will complain
 ```
 error: `Top' is an ambiguous base of `Bottom'
 ```
-The two possibilities can be disambiguated using
+Although you can use force typecasting as follows:
 ```
 Top* topL = (Left*) Bottom;
 Top* topR = (Right*) Bottom;
 ```
-After these two assignments, `topL` and `Left` will point to the same address, as will `topR` and `Right`.

 ##### Solution
 - Virtual inheritance is there to solve these problem.
 When you specify virtual when inheriting your classes, you're telling the compiler that you only want a single instance.
 ```